 Hi, my name is Nancy Melkerson.
-I’ve been married to John for over 15 years.
-We moved to Auburn in 2003 when my husband found a job in this area after his company moved to Mexico.
+My husband, John, and I moved our family to Auburn in 2003 when he found a job in this area after his company moved to Mexico.
 Prior to that, I had lived in Virginia my entire life.
-I graduated from public school in central VA and then from Hollins University with a BA in “Computational Sciences” – equal parts Computer Science/Math/Statistics.
+I graduated from public school in central VA and then from Hollins University with a BA in Computational Sciences – equal parts Computer Science, Math, & Statistics.
 I worked for 10 years as a systems analyst before we made the decision for me to stay home with the children.
 I enjoy trip planning, travel, outdoor adventure, reading, and crafts.
 We spend several weeks in VA every year visiting family.

-Since there are others in my area who do activities for preschoolers and elementary students, I tend to plan activities for 6th-12th graders, but I include younger students whenever possible.
+Since there are others in my area who have activities for preschoolers and elementary students, I tend to plan activities for 6th-12th graders, but I include younger students whenever possible.
 There are a lot of options in the Auburn area, and I try to take advantage of other opportunities within a reasonable driving distance.
 I look forward to working with our other activity directors and to meeting more homeschoolers as we continue our journey.

 Nancy's contact information: